 Barbiturates have many different chemical formulas which are sold under brand names.
-Although the number of prescriptions for barbiturates has decreased, this class of drugs is still abused by some individuals.
+Although the number of prescriptions for barbiturates has decreased, this class of drugs is still used by some individuals.

-Some of the most commonly abused barbiturates include:
+Some of the most commonly used barbiturates include:

 - Amytal (amobarbital sodium)

 - Seconal (secobarbital sodium)